 To learn more about VineSpring’s “hub-and-spoke” model and the standards in which we evaluate potential software partners, enroll in Choosing Your DTC Vendors.

-The next time you’re hand-crafting your spring allocation, on your third week of pouring over thousand-line spreadsheets of customer purchase history, adding a few bottles of Chardonnay here and removing a bottle of Pinot there, getting ready to mail-merge away…
+The next time you’re hand-crafting your fall or spring allocation, on your third week of pouring over thousand-line spreadsheets of customer purchase history, adding a few bottles of Chardonnay here and removing a bottle of Pinot there, getting ready to mail-merge away…

 Consider this possible reality:

 A continuous flow of customer and order data from your winery eCommerce platform into a CRM system (helping you interact with customers on an ongoing basis)...

 The CRM system’s sophisticated algorithms guiding you towards auto-crafting optimized allocations...

 The ability to collect and send those allocations with a single click into the eCommerce engine in order to be automatically emailed, executed, charged, checked for compliance, and shipped.